Medically reviewed by Dr. Barakath Badusha Bin Abdul Kareem, Consultant Cardiologist

 Managing hypertension doesn’t always begin with medication.
 Small, consistent lifestyle changes can significantly lower blood pressure.

 You don’t need to become a marathon runner to protect your heart.
 Even brisk walking for 30 minutes daily can lower blood pressure and improve circulation.
-Exercise is like oiling your car engine—it keeps things running smoothly.
+Exercise is like oiling your car engine, it keeps things running smoothly. - Commit to Weight Management

 Medications and When They Become Necessary